Mechanical stability of homogeneous holographic solids under finite shear strain: Outlook

 There are several open questions and point which deserve further attention and future investigation. \begin{itemize} \item Our analysis has been mainly focused on the numerical study of the quasi-normal mode frequencies.
 In order to understand in more detail the origin of the revealed instabilities, it is necessary to write a hydrodynamic theory for systems with spontaneously broken translations under background shear strain.
 This would represent a generalization of the hydrodynamic framework reviewed in \cite{RevModPhys.95.011001} in presence of a background shear strain $\epsilon$ which breaks the underlying rotational symmetry.
 Such analysis would clarify whether the aforementioned instabilities have a thermodynamic origin as in the case of superfluids with superflow \cite{Gouteraux:2022kpo}. \item We have limited ourselves to the study of the linear dynamics.
 This does not allow to identify the endpoint of the instabilities and the resulting final equilibrium phase, which is expected to be inhomogeneous.
 In the same direction, we do expect that the linearly stable models $V(X)=X^N$ will develop nonlinear instabilities which are not visible in the linear regime.
 In this sense, the $X^N$ models could be driven to inhomogeneous phases by the background shear strain but only under finite, and eventually large perturbations.
 It is plausible that the unstable dynamics related to these models are similar to bubble nucleation processes \cite{ares2022effective,bea2022holographic,bea2021bubble,li2020holographic}, with a finite activation energy, while those related to the linearly unstable models (with either diffusive or sound instabilities) are more \textit{akin} to spinodal decomposition (see for example \cite{Attems:2019yqn,Attems:2020qkg,zhao2023dynamical}). \item A physical interpretation for these instabilities is still missing.
 In particular, the question whether these instabilities are related to any emergent plasticity or to the formation/dynamics of defects in these solids is still open.
 Here, we limit ourselves to notice that the same unstable dynamics are observed for holographic potentials corresponding to brittle and ductile stress-strain curves.
 This suggests that these instabilities do not depend on the UV microscopic physics (which is certainly very different for brittle and ductile materials) but only on some more universal IR features. \item In this work, we have limited our discussion to a benchmark potential of the form $V(X,Z)=X^N Z^M$.
 This gives a monotonic stress-strain curve that has a linear regime for small shear deformation and displays a power law behaviour $G\sim \epsilon^\nu$ with $\nu$ a constant for large strain deformations.
-It would be interesting to consider more complex mechanical responses, such as mixed effects of shear softening and shear hardening and a case with a ``yielding" point, characterized by a maximum on the stress-strain curve. \end{itemize}
+It would be interesting to consider more complex mechanical responses, such as mixed effects of shear softening and shear hardening and a case with a ``yielding" point, characterized by a maximum on the stress-strain curve. { Moreover, our study can be extended to the case of three-dimensional materials by introducing three massless axions and extending the effective theory description appropriately.
+Despite we do not foresee fundamental difficulties, from a technical point of view the analysis is expected to be more cumbersome.} \end{itemize}

 \acknowledgments